2015 — CT/US

 jorman antigua Paradigm

-school affiliation: acorn community high school (Brooklyn NY), NYUDL (new york urban debate league)
+school affiliation: acorn community high school (Brooklyn NY), NYUDL (new york urban debate league), stuyversant high school (New york, NY)

 years debating: 4 years of high school, starting college debate